Data Privacy Statement

 - Provision of the online offer, its functions and contents.

-– Answer contact requests and communicate with users.
+- Answering contact requests and communicating with users.

 - Security measures.

-- Range measurement/marketing
+- Range measurement/Marketing

 Applicable legal bases

 In accordance with Art.
-13 DSGVO, we inform you of the legal basis of our data processing.
-If the legal basis is not mentioned in the data protection declaration, the following applies: The legal basis for obtaining consents is Art.
+13 DSGVO we inform you about the legal basis of our data processing.
+If the legal basis is not mentioned in the data protection declaration, the following applies: The legal basis for obtaining consent is Art.
 6 para.
 1 lit. a and Art.
-7 DSGVO, the legal basis for processing for the performance of our services and performance of contractual measures as well as for answering inquiries is Art.
+7 DSGVO, the legal basis for processing in order to fulfil our services and carry out contractual measures as well as answer inquiries is Art.
 6 para.
-1 lit. b DSGVO, the legal basis for processing to fulfil our legal obligations is Art.
+1 lit. b DSGVO, the legal basis for processing in order to fulfil our legal obligations is Art.
 6 para.
-1 lit. c DSGVO, and the legal basis for processing to protect our legitimate interests is Art.
+1 lit. c DSGVO, and the legal basis for processing in order to safeguard our legitimate interests is Art.
 6 para.
 1 lit. f DSGVO.
-In the event that the vital interests of the data subject or another natural person require the processing of personal data, Article 6(1)(d) DSGVO serves as the legal basis.
+In the event that vital interests of the data subject or another natural person make processing of personal data necessary, Art.
+6 para.
+1 lit. d DSGVO serves as the legal basis.

-We take appropriate technical and organisational measures to ensure a level of protection appropriate to the risk, taking into account the state of the art, implementation costs and the nature, scope, circumstances and purposes of processing as well as the different probability of occurrence and severity of the risk to the rights and freedoms of natural persons, in accordance with Art.
-32 DSGVO.
+In accordance with Art.
+32 DSGVO, we take appropriate technical and organisational measures to ensure a level of protection appropriate to the risk, taking into account the state of the art, the implementation costs and the nature, extent, circumstances and purposes of the processing as well as the different probability of occurrence and severity of the risk to the rights and freedoms of natural persons.

 Cooperation with contract processors and third parties